Skip to main content

 Overview

-Brassica oleracea 'Cheddar' is an annual vegetable reaching 18-24 inches (45-60 cm) tall with a spread of 18-24 inches (45-60 cm) and an upright habit with a rosette of large wrapper leaves surrounding a central head (curd).
-A hybrid cauliflower, it produces dense, firm curds 6-8 inches (15-20 cm) in diameter in vivid orange—the color comes from elevated beta-carotene content, approximately 25 times more than white cauliflower.
-Large, blue-green wrapper leaves 12-18 inches (30-45 cm) long partially self-blanch the head.
-Days to maturity 58-68 from transplant.
+Brassica oleracea 'Cheddar' is an annual vegetable in the family Brassicaceae reaching 18-24 inches (45-60 cm) tall and 18-24 inches (45-60 cm) wide with an upright habit and a rosette of large wrapper leaves surrounding a central head (curd).
+The cultivar is a hybrid cauliflower bred for orange curd color, with elevated beta-carotene content approximately 25 times higher than white cauliflower; the curd is dense, firm, and 6-8 inches (15-20 cm) in diameter at harvest.
+Wrapper leaves are large and blue-green, 12-18 inches (30-45 cm) long, and partially self-blanch the head.
+Days to maturity are 58-68 from transplant.
 Growth rate is moderate.
-Cool-season crop—heads develop best at 60-65°F (16-18°C).
+The cultivar is cool-season and heads form most reliably at 60-65°F (16-18°C).
 The orange color intensifies with cooking (unlike white cauliflower, which can yellow unattractively).
-Does not need blanching—the orange color is not affected by sun exposure.
+The curd does not need blanching because the orange color is not affected by sun exposure.

 Native Range

 Brassica oleracea (cauliflower group) descended from wild cabbage native to coastal western and southern Europe.
-'Cheddar' is a modern hybrid developed for orange color and elevated beta-carotene.
+The cultivar 'Cheddar' is a modern hybrid developed for orange color and elevated beta-carotene.

 Suggested Uses

-Grown in vegetable gardens for culinary use—roasting, steaming, raw with dip, soups.
+Grown in vegetable gardens for culinary use: roasting, steaming, raw with dip, and soups.
 Vivid orange curd.
-25× beta-carotene of white cauliflower.
-Color intensifies cooked.
+25 times the beta-carotene of white cauliflower.
+Color intensifies with cooking.
 Self-blanching.
 58-68 days from transplant.
 Cool-season.
-Not suitable for hot climates or where sustained temperatures exceed 75°F during head development.
+Not suited to hot climates or to gardens where sustained temperatures exceed 75°F during head development.

 How to Identify

-Distinguished from white cauliflower by the vivid orange curd color from elevated beta-carotene (25× more than white).
-Distinguished from 'Graffiti' (purple cauliflower) by the orange (versus purple) color.
-Distinguished from Romanesco by the smooth (versus fractal-pointed) curd surface.
-Cheddar cauliflower—vivid orange curd, 25× beta-carotene, self-blanching, color intensifies cooked.
+Separated from white cauliflower by the vivid orange curd color, which comes from elevated beta-carotene (25 times higher than white).
+Separated from 'Graffiti' (purple cauliflower) by the orange versus purple color.
+Separated from Romanesco by the smooth versus fractal-pointed curd surface.
+The orange curd, the 25-times beta-carotene increase over white, the self-blanching habit, and the color intensification with cooking identify 'Cheddar' among cauliflower cultivars.

 Appearance